mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Failover and Elections

-In this lesson, we're going to discuss how failovers and elections work in MongoDB.

-The primary node is the first point of contact for any client communicating to the database.

-Even if secondaries go down, the client will continue communicating with the node acting as primary until the primary is unavailable.

-But what would cause a primary to become unavailable?

-A common reason is maintenance.
+In this lesson, we're going to discuss how *failovers and elections work in MongoDB*.
+The *primary node* is the first point of contact for any *client communicating to the database*.
+Even if *secondaries go down, the client will continue communicating with the node acting as primary until the primary is unavailable*.
+But what would cause a *primary to become unavailable*?
+A common reason is *maintenance*.

 So let's say we're doing a rolling upgrade on a three-node replica set.